Generic Name: methylprednisolone sodium succinate

 Although controlled clinical trials have shown corticosteroids to be effective in speeding the resolution of acute exacerbations of multiple sclerosis, they do not show that corticosteroids affect the ultimate outcome or natural history of the disease.
 The studies do show that relatively high doses of corticosteroids are necessary to demonstrate a significant effect.
 (See DOSAGE AND ADMINISTRATION.)

 An acute myopathy has been observed with the use of high doses of corticosteroids, most often occurring in patients with disorders of neuromuscular transmission (e.g., myasthenia gravis), or in patients receiving concomitant therapy with neuromuscular blocking drugs (e.g., pancuronium).
 This acute myopathy is generalized, may involve ocular and respiratory muscles, and may result in quadriparesis.
-Elevations of creatinine kinase may occur.
+Elevations of creatine kinase may occur.
 Clinical improvement or recovery after stopping corticosteroids may require weeks to years.

 Psychic derangements may appear when corticosteroids are used, ranging from euphoria, insomnia, mood swings, personality changes and severe depression to frank psychotic manifestations.
 Also, existing emotional instability or psychotic tendencies may be aggravated by corticosteroids.